 \section{Abstract}

-The search for exact solutions describing asymptotically FLRW compact objects in General Relativity (GR) remains a notoriously challenging problem.
-To a large extent, progress has been restricted to the spherically symmetric sector, with the exception of the Kerr-de Sitter and Thakhurta solutions.
+The search for exact solutions describing asymptotically FLRW compact objects in General Relativity remains a challenging problem.
+Progress has largely been limited to the spherically symmetric case, with notable exceptions such as the Kerr–de Sitter and Thakurta solutions.
 In this work, we present two new results that advance the description of axisymmetric compact objects embedded in a cosmological background.
-We first introduce a new solution-generating technique allowing one to construct non-stationary and axi-symmetric solutions of the self-interacting Einstein-Scalar system.
-Using this method, we present the first exact solution which describes a dynamical axi-symmetric black (or white) hole embedded in an expanding or contracting cosmology.
-We provide a detailed investigation of its properties, and in particular its dynamical trapping (or anti-trapping) horizons.
-To that end, we use the mean curvature vector (MCV) which stands as a natural generalization of the Kodama vector beyond spherical symmetry.
-The norm of this vector provides a foliation-independent, though embedding-dependent, quantity that can be used to identify trapped, anti-trapped, and untrapped regions, and to characterise the causal structure of the geometry without relying on specific symmetry assumptions.
+First, we introduce a new solution-generating technique that allows for the construction of nonstationary, axisymmetric solutions of the self-interacting Einstein-scalar system.
+Using this method, we obtain the first exact solution that can describe a dynamical axisymmetric compact object in a FLRW cosmology.
+We then outline how a detailed analysis of its properties, particularly dynamical trapping (or anti-trapping) horizons, can be carried out.
+For this purpose, we employ the mean curvature vector (MCV), which provides a natural extension of the Kodama vector beyond spherical symmetry.
+The norm of the MCV defines a foliation-independent, though embedding-dependent, quantity that can be used to identify trapped, anti-trapped, and untrapped regions, and to characterise the causal structure of the geometry without relying on specific symmetry assumptions.
 The embedding dependence must be treated carefully, as it determines the extent to which the analysis can be performed analytically while minimising the use of numerical methods.
 Overall, the solution-generating approach and the associated analysis tools offer a framework to further investigate dynamical axisymmetric compact objects, including black holes in cosmological settings and scenarios involving dynamical scalar accretion.

 \hrule

 \hrule